-New VHF and UHF Ground Plane:

-Ground Planes contain self-locking radials that eliminate the need for fiber tape to keep the radials in place.
+VHF and UHF Ground Plane: Ground Planes contain self-locking radials that eliminate the need for fiber tape to keep the radials in place.
+(See Antenna Installation Instructions in Appendix C for more information)

-New RF Coax Cables:

-All NIRSC coax cables now use "N" type connectors.
+RF Coax Cables: All NIRSC coax cables now use "N" type connectors.
 Any NIRSC antenna or component manufactured with a UHF connector has had an N adapter permanently attached to that UHF connector.

-New Zip Ties:

-Reusable Zip Ties have been provided to eliminate the need for fiber tape to secure the coax cables to the mast.
+Reusable Zip Ties: Reusable Zip Ties have been provided to eliminate the need for fiber tape to secure the coax cables to the mast.

-NIRSC Frequency Scheme:

-All NIRSC equipment has been reprogrammed to meet the National Telecommunications and Information Administrations (NTIA) 2019 requirements.
+NIRSC Frequency Scheme: All NIRSC equipment has been reprogrammed to meet the National Telecommunications and Information Administrations (NTIA) 2019 requirements.
 DO NOT use old frequency pocket cards.

-Voice Board (4312, 4248, 4370 Only)
+Voice Board (4312, 4248, 4370 and 4281 Only): (See Appendix A for detailed information on the Voice Boards)